A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic

+We summarise our results obtained from a simple network-based approach and discuss their imprecations to counter the QAnon movement.

+Regarding RQ1, we found that the pro-QAnon cluster is much larger in size than the anti-QAnon cluster even though more than 50\% of its users were suspended.
+A notable finding is that the numbers of pro- and anti-leaning users were both peaked in April 2020, but then pro-leaning users monotonically decreased whereas anti-leaning users increased again in July 2020.
+Furthermore, late less-leaning users were mostly anti-QAnon users.
+These results suggest that Twitter's suspension strategy might have helped diminish the QAnon movement.

+However, we also think that simply removing malicious users may not have done enough to effectively combat pro-QAnon users and protect other users from the attraction of diverse pro-QAnon content.
+Identifying `malicious users' is often difficult.
+For example, a QAnon debunker may retweet or share a pro-QAnons' posts to oppose them, and algorithms might mistakenly flag them as non-credible if only the contents are viewed.
+An alternative approach is to intervene with anti- and less-leaning users by showing trustful information sources with adequate timing to increase their activity while purging extremely pro-leaning users.
+If we can better communicate with a similar emotional tone and objective stance, less-leaning users are more likely to alter their attitudes towards the anti-QAnon side.

-Regarding RQ2, we found that QAnon has been evolving to a diverse and global conspiracy theory umbrella.
-Previous work \cite{amarasingam2020qanon} pointed out that QAnon lacks both a clear organizational structure and a centralization of interpretive duties, compared with other extreme organizations.
+Regarding RQ2, we found that QAnon has been evolving into a diverse and global conspiracy theory umbrella.
+Previous work \cite{amarasingam2020qanon} pointed out that QAnon lacks both a clear organisational structure and a centralization of interpretive duties, compared with other extremist organizations.
 However, QAnon became a popular conspiracy theory during the COVID-19 infodemic.
-Not only do we find `US politics', but also QAnon has spread to other countries including France, Spain, Italy and Japan (JAnon).
+Not only do we find `US' featured, but QAnon also has spread to other countries including France, Spain, Italy, and Japan (JAnon).
 In addition, we can identify human rights topics, such as `\#LGBT' and `\#BLACKLIVESMATTER', as well as the COVID-19 related topics, such as `\#STAYHOME' and `\#SOCIALDISTANCING'.
-These results suggested that QAnon has been growing in an semantic network, thereby forming a larger conspiracy theory umbrella.
+These results suggested that QAnon has been growing in a semantic network, thereby forming a larger conspiracy theory umbrella.